Skip to main content

 warning

-Framework will load any file (except *.test.js files) and initi is a http module.
-But the default name on the file will be a route name.
-But this behavior can be changed by providing own getHttpPath function
+The framework will load any file (except for *.test.js and *.test.ts files) and initialize it as an HTTP module.
+By default, the filename will be used as the route name.
+This behavior can be customized by providing your own getHttpPath function.

 class ControllerName extends AbstractController {

-Then any method from router will be appear to url
+Then, any method from the router will be accessible via the URL.

 getHttpPath() {